 Hans was just finishing his second year at the United States Naval Academy in Annapolis and planned to serve his country as a Naval or Marine Corps officer upon graduation in 2016.
 His service selection desires and options were completely open: Navy Seal, Navy Pilot, Marine Corps Pilot, Surface Warfare Officer.
 Hans lived like a warrior and would have been one of America's finest.

 Hans researched each of his passions with a passion and when he engaged in it he did it with calculated intensity.
-On Saturday, March 22 Hans miscalculated as he was engaging in one of his many extreme sports and suffered a devastating brain injury, despite wearing his helmet.
-Hans was longboarding beside a slowly moving vehicle when the rear wheel of the vehicle came in contact with the back end of his board and he was knocked beneath it.
+On Saturday, March 22 Hans and his friends miscalculated as he was engaging in one of his many extreme sports and suffered a devastating brain injury, despite wearing his helmet.
+Hans was longboarding beside a moving vehicle when the rear wheel of the vehicle came in contact with the back end of his board and he was knocked beneath it.
 He died a week later on Saturday, March 29.
 Oh God, hear our prayers of thanks for Hans receiving the world's best care at the University of Maryland's Shock Trauma Center, and bless those who received and will receive his many organs from his selfless donation.